 Our award-winning schools are part of the national KIPP (Knowledge is Power Program) network of over 280 tuition-free, public charter schools across the country.
-We currently operate seven schools and educate more than 3,000 students in grades K-12.
+We currently operate nine schools and educate more than 3,100 students in grades K-12.
 Together with families and communities, we create joyful, academically excellent schools that prepare students with the skills and confidence to pursue the paths they choose – college, career, and beyond – so they can lead fulfilling lives and build a more just world.

 The KIPP Difference

 Fewer than 1 in 9 Americans from educationally underserved communities graduate from college.
 We exist to permanently change these statistics and create transformational change in public education.
 Since 2005, KIPP Nashville has been built around the core belief that our students’ zip code or demographics should not dictate their ability to achieve and thrive.